-[This is post #12 of what will be multiple posts about our 2024 trip to Africa.
-To go to the first post in the series CLICK HERE.]
+[This is post #12 of 21 posts about our 2024 trip to Africa.
+To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 It is now the afternoon of Day 6, September 15, of our trip to Africa.
 We had had an extraordinary morning with lions and then elephants.
 Then we had an unexpected encounter with multiple rock hyraxes at lunch at Mbuzi Mawe Camp.
 We were now headed south towards our next camp, Serengeti Sametu Camp.